liambenjamin/NeuralNetwork/README.md

 # NeuralNetwork

-A repository for constructing and training arbitrary neural network architectures.
+A repository for implementing and verifying a general neural network.
+Includes specification of architecture connectivity (forward pass) and calculating gradient updates (backpropagation).